olpeh/olpeh.github.io/_posts/2020-12-08-one-year-since-last-post.md

 ---
-title: 'One year since last post – what is going on?'
+title: 'One Year Since Last Post – What Is Going On?'
 date: 2020-12-08 06:40:00 Z
 layout: post
 excerpt: 'No new blog posts in a year.
 Read why and what is cooking.'